Using Terraform Cloud with CDKTF Python Projects

 CLI: Securely inject the TFC token into the execution environment.

-Enforce strict static typing before synthesis.
-Python attribute resolution occurs at runtime, but mypy catches structural mismatches early.
-This prevents synthesis-time failures that corrupt remote workspace configurations.
+Enforce strict static typing before synthesis. mypy catches structural mismatches early and prevents synthesis-time failures that corrupt remote workspace configurations.

 CLI: Validate type boundaries against the project entry point.